Planning a Source Hierarchy Strategy in System Center 2012 Configuration Manager

 Before you configure a migration job in your System Center 2012 Configuration Manager environment, you must configure a source hierarchy and gather data from at least one source site in that hierarchy.
 Use the following sections to help you plan for configuring source hierarchies, configuring source sites, and determining the way in which Configuration Manager gathers information from the source sites in the source hierarchy.

-Although you can configure multiple source hierarchies, migration can be active for only one source hierarchy at a time.
+Although you can configure multiple source hierarchies in succession, migration is active for only one source hierarchy at a time.
 If you configure an additional source hierarchy before you complete migration from the current source hierarchy, Configuration Manager cancels any active migration jobs and postpones any scheduled migration jobs for the current source hierarchy.
-The newly configured source hierarchy then becomes the current source hierarchy, and you can configure connection credentials, source sites, and migration jobs for the new source hierarchy.
+The newly configured source hierarchy then becomes the current source hierarchy.
+You can then configure connection credentials, additional source sites, and migration jobs for the new source hierarchy.
 The original source hierarchy is now inactive.

 If you restore an inactive source hierarchy, and you have not previously used the Cleanup Migration Data action, you can view the previously configured migration jobs for that source hierarchy.
 However, before you can continue migration from that hierarchy, you must reconfigure the credentials to connect to applicable source sites in the hierarchy, and then reschedule any migration jobs that did not finish.